Spring 2019 Timeline

 In order for students to complete the program and receive the certificate, they must take the MTI Master Class (IEOR 290), the Newton Lecture Series (IEOR 295).
 Start with IEOR 290.
 IEOR 295 is often taken in parallel.

-- Track I Teams must attend both bootcamps plus the mid-semester NSF I-Corps bootcamp, attend weekly mentoring sessions, and present in the demo day to be eligible for receive MTI certificate.
+- Track I Teams must attend all bootcamps (February, March, April), attend weekly mentoring sessions, and present in the demo day to be eligible for prizes, compete for a larger prize, and receive the MTI certificate.

-- NSF program teams interested in receiving the MTI Certificate and competing for funding must attend both bootcamps, the NSF I-Corps 1 week program, and Demo Day.
+- NSF program teams interested in receiving the MTI certificate and competing for funding must attend all bootcamps, the NSF I-Corps short program, and Demo Day.
 Optionally, these teams may attend the cases, lectures, and weekly mentoring.

 All final projects/ reports should be submitted using the SCET template in word and PDF formats, and will be posted under the archive section on our website.
-Once students have fulfilled all of the requirements, they should send an email to firstname.lastname@example.org to receive the certificate.
+Once students have fulfilled all of the requirements, they should send an email to Jesse Dieker (firstname.lastname@example.org) to receive the certificate.